Wallace fountain

-Wallace fountains are public drinking fountains named after, financed by and roughly designed by Sir Richard Wallace.
-The final design and sculpture is by Wallace's friend Charles-Auguste Lebourg.
+Wallace fountains are public drinking fountains named after, financed by and roughly designed by Sir Richard Wallace and sculpted by Charles-Auguste Lebourg.
 They are large cast-iron sculptures scattered throughout the city of Paris, France, mainly along the most-frequented sidewalks.
 A great aesthetic success, they are recognized worldwide as one of the symbols of Paris.
 A Wallace fountain can be seen outside the Wallace Collection in London, the gallery that houses the works of art collected by Sir Richard Wallace and the first four Marquesses of Hertford.

 Background

 Sir Richard Wallace

-Among these philanthropists, Sir Richard Wallace (1818–1890) was one of the most eclectic and reserved.
+Sir Richard Wallace (1818–1890) was an eclectic and reserved philanthropist.
 Having inherited a large fortune from his father in August 1870, he decided that all Parisians should profit from it, which made him popular.
-Wallace's devotion led him to remain in his Parisian villa even as the city was besieged, rather than take refuge on one of his palatial estates, to be in Paris when he was needed.
+Wallace's devotion led him to remain in his Parisian villa even as the city was besieged, rather than take refuge on one of his palatial estates, so as to be in Paris when he was needed.

 He founded a hospital, where he personally welcomed victims of the bombings and distributed supplies, among his other efforts on behalf of Parisians at war.
 He remained faithful to his adopted nation, France, and is buried at Père Lachaise Cemetery.

 Of his numerous contributions to Parisian heritage, the best known today are the fountains which bear his name.